This is the second part of the series on online assessments that I witnessed during the season of 2024. The first part can be found here.

 -

-Given balls of some colors, where the , you need to find the minimum number of arrangements of these balls module where you can perform an operation atmost once, in which you can choose all balls of one color and change their color to some other color.
+Given balls of some colors, where the ball’s color is , you need to find the minimum number of arrangements of these balls module where you can perform an operation atmost once, in which you can choose all balls of one color and change their color to some other color.

 Solution